HC acquits ex-DU professor Saibaba in `Maoist links' case, says procedural safeguards are sacrosanct | Law-Order

 More than eight years after his arrest, the Bombay High Court on Friday acquitted former Delhi University professor G N Saibaba in an alleged Maoist links case for want of valid sanction for prosecution under the UAPA.

-Following the HC order, the National Investigation Agency -- which had taken over the probe from Maharashtra police -- moved the Supreme Court against the acquittal.
-The SC, however, rejected NIA's request for an immediate stay to the order.
+Following the HC order, the prosecution moved the Supreme Court against the acquittal.
+The SC, however, rejected its request for immediate stay to the order.

 Setting aside the life imprisonment awarded to Saibaba by the trial court, the high court noted that while the fight against terrorism was important, procedural safeguards can not be sacrificed ''at the altar of perceived peril to national security.''
 Saibaba, 52, is likely to be released from Nagpur central jail where he is lodged since his arrest in May 2014 on Saturday, his lawyers said.
 The high court's Nagpur bench of Justices Rohit Deo and Anil Pansare in its 101-page judgement noted that the sanction to prosecute the accused under the Unlawful Activities (Prevention) Act was ''bad in law and invalid''.